projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 This section covers upgrading a [self-hosted]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted) Calico installation.

+Note that while a self-hosted installation of Calico is typically done all at once (via calico.yaml), it is recommended to perform upgrades one component at a time.

 #### Upgrading the Calico policy controller

 In a self-hosted Calico installation, the calico/kube-policy-controller is run under a Deployment.
 As such,